RoyalUr/RoyalUr.net/docs/CONTRIBUTING.md

 appreciated!

-This document contains guidelines about the best ways to go about helping out with The Royal Game of Ur project.
+This document contains guidelines about the best ways to go about helping out with RoyalUr.net project.

 ## Table of Contents
 - [🐨 Code of Conduct](#-code-of-conduct)